What Is Globalization?

 - The United States must keep open markets to stay competitive globally.
 Other countries are continuing to open their markets to each other, forming regional supply chains that make production more efficient and products more affordable within their trading blocs.
 By not joining these deals, US exports have a difficult time competing.
 US businesses may also opt to move operations abroad to gain access to foreign markets.

 US real income in 2030 is estimated to be $133 billion less than it would have been if President Trump had remained in the Trans-Pacific Partnership (TPP) trade deal.
-Other countries are proceeding on the deal without the United States, giving them preferential access to each other’s markets.
+Other countries signed a deal in 2018 without the United States, giving them preferential access to each other’s markets.

 - Operating within a rules-based system allows for peaceful conflict resolution.
 There are cases when unfair trade practices and abuses harm US producers.
 Maintaining international systems to address those problems is key to preventing mutually destructive trade wars—even real wars.
 Economic integration strengthens US security alliances, while trade wars weaken the ability of the United States to collaborate with allies.